 - Access the Quick View menu.
 This is done by turning the thermostat's outer ring.

-- As your Nest scans available networks, locate your Wi-Fi and, if necessary, enter your password.
+- As your Nest has scanned nearby networks, select your Wi-Fi and, if needed, put in your password.

 3. Does a Nest Thermostat Have a Battery and How Long Will the Battery Last?

-Nest thermostats receive power from your HVAC system, but also have a rechargeable lithium-ion battery for backup power in case of an outage.
-According to Google, who manufactures the thermostat, a Nest Thermostat battery will generally last several months.
+Nest thermostats get the power they need directly from your HVAC system, but they also include a rechargeable lithium-ion battery for backup power in case of an outage.
+According to Google, Nest's manufacturer, a Nest Thermostat battery last an average of several months.
 The Nest's battery is rechargable with a USB cable included with the thermostat.

 4. Shutting Off a Nest Thermostat

 If you won't be home for a while, it's a good idea to set your Nest Thermostat to Off mode, though Eco mode is also a good option.
-Off mode shuts down all your regular heating and cooling schedules, although the Nest will still use your Safety Temperatures to keep your home from getting particularly hot or cold.
+The Off mode option deactivates your regular heating and cooling schedules, while maintaining existing Safety Temperatures to keep your home from getting dangerously hot or cold.

 Off mode is available on the Google Home app as well: